frederic-perez/AmE-dictionary/dictionary.md

 __beanstalks__
 __bear__ _v_ :two::shit: _Second Amendment: The right of the people to keep and bear arms._
 __bearing__ _It does not have a bearing on whether or not he will be our coach next year._
+__beat around the bush__ To fail to come to the important point about something; from the idea of a hunted animal hiding in a bush while the hunter is too timorous to follow it in there.
 __beat__ _ESPN never employed a beat writer for each team in the league._
 __beau__ :three: _n_ A rich, fashionable young man; a dandy. _Executive beau Rich Orosco._ :es: galán
 __bebop__ _v_